hnarayanan/harishnarayanan.org/content/date-me.md

 significant progress in my personal growth through therapy, [journaling](https://hachyderm.io/@harish/110007235998489508) and self-reflection.
-My journey has taught me to be a more compassionate and empathetic person, and I'm proud of the kind and gentle individual I've become today. 🙏
+My journey has taught me to be a more compassionate and empathetic person, and I'm proud of the individual I've become today. 🙏

 I've been a lifelong vegetarian 🥕 for cultural reasons, and I tend vegan on some days just by happenstance.
 I believe we would have even